 Spackle walls are the most popular type of wall covering, so knowing a little bit about drywall and how to repair it can be useful.
-Learning to hang drywall is no easy task, but learning to repair it can be.
+Learning how to hang drywall is no easy task, but learning how to repair it isn’t hard.

-When it comes to the beginning of drywall mudding, you want to hire a professional unless you want to be left with a choppy job nearly beyond repair.
-But as far as spackling goes, you can start doing your own repairs today.
+When it comes to drywall mudding, hire a professional unless your goal is to fail.
+With spackling, you can start doing your repairs today.

 What Are Spackle Walls?

 Spackling is the process of covering holes and making repairs in drywall with a material known as spackling paste.
 Spackling paste is made from gypsum powder, hydrated calcium sulfate, and glue.